nemixu/Movies-Manager/README.md

 For loop on favourites page where I was using the incorrect variable name and it was not pulling the correct information.

-Had issue with the profile variable, I had called a global variable and re-used the global name on a local variable and it was giving errors, changing the var name resolved this.
+Had issue with the profile variable, I had called a global variable and re-used the global name on a local variable and it was giving errors, changing the variable name resolved this.

-During the development of this application, I originally wanted to have my database scheme as simple as possible, I begun planning my database to have my favourites for a user nested in an array inside the users database information.
-After planning my application around this, during the development stage It became clear that this was not the correct way to do this and it also ended up that there would be mutliple duplications of movies in the database.
+One of the most difficult bugs / issues I had during the development of this application was with the favourites section, adding and removing a favourite.
+I was comparing a string vs a Object id, and when I was printing the data I was receiving like this.
+{"$oid": "5ee88da57289940080b3b142"} but i needed just the "5ee88da57289940080b3b142" string value to compare, I was getting errors such as Object of type ObjectId is not JSON serializable, after resolving the issue and researching further a better solution would have been to add some form of json interp or bson interp, however wrapping the query in str() resolved the issues I was having.

-Tor resolve this I changed how the add to favourites worked and the favourites section, upon changing the queries i ran into errors like this, "<pymongo.cursor.Cursor object at 0x04694700>" and this was because I was passing into the database a string but was requesting and object id. when the object id was passed correctly into the favourites and called correctly the issue was resolved.
+I changed how the add to favourites worked and the favourites section, upon changing the queries i ran into errors like this, "<pymongo.cursor.Cursor object at 0x04694700>" and this was because I was passing into the database a string but was requesting and object id. when the object id was passed correctly into the favourites and called correctly the issue was resolved.

 #### Known Bugs: